prakash-thunder/Price_prediction_project/README.md

 ## Dataset Reference
-  .Bengaluru House price data
+  - Bengaluru House price data

-  .I have also uploaed the csv file in this repository Bengaluru_House_Data.csv
+  - I have also uploaed the csv file in this repository Bengaluru_House_Data.csv